tg1625/chorescence-app/README.md

 - npm install: install all the dependencies for the project
     - the equivalent of make dev_env
 - npm run docs: run React component documentation server
+- npm run prod -- "Message of the commit": runs tests, then pushes code to GitHub
+    - the equivalent of make prod